 Its clean layout and practical features encourage user adoption across departments.
 Teams can collaborate in real time, monitor contract status, and track renewal dates.

-Coupa CLM is part of Coupa’s larger business spend management platform, offering contract lifecycle tools with a strong focus on procurement, vendor relationships, and compliance.
+Coupa CLM is part of Coupa’s larger business spend management platform.
+This platform offers contract lifecycle tools with a strong focus on procurement, vendor relationships, and compliance.

 It’s a good fit for companies that want contracts to tie directly into financial planning and supplier performance.